 Onomatopoeia earns bonus points too because sensory words like these make it easier for readers to remember what they’ve read.
 Memories start with our senses, so artfully select onomatopoeic sound words (and other sensory words) that’ll captivate your readers and make your message unforgettable.

-Let’s take a look at onomatopoeia in action with some classic examples.
+Let’s move this lesson along and look at onomatopoeia in action with some classic examples.

 Examples of Onomatopoeia

-Time-honored works of literary greats and poets swarm our senses with onomatopoeia.
+Time-honored works of linguists, literary greats, and poets swarm our senses with onomatopoeia.

 Onomatopoeia in Literature & Poetry

 In Shakespeare’s The Tempest, Caliban’s observations about the sounds on his island include two onomatopoetic words:

 “Be not afeard; the isle is full of noises